-Melasma is a common pigmentation disorder that causes brown or gray patches to appear on the skin, primarily on the face.
+Melasma is a common pigmentation disorder that causes patches on the skin, primarily on the face.
 These patches appear darker than the surrounding skin.

 Melasma is a skin condition that causes patches to appear, typically on the face, that are darker than a person’s skin tone.
 It may affect between